perforce/helix-authentication-service/docs/REST_API.md

 Note that certain settings cannot be modified via this endpoint, including `ADMIN_ENABLED`, `ADMIN_PASSWD_FILE`, and `ADMIN_USERNAME`.

-Note that calling this endpoint will overwrite the `.env` file, completely wiping out any comments.

 #### Request Headers

 | Name | Description |